 Step 2: Mating Process

-The ejaculation process is not a bumpy liquid but continuous drips.
-The male lizard must wait until the whole ejaculation process is completed.
+The puring process is not a bumpy liquid but continuous drips.
+The male lizard must wait until the whole pouring process is completed.

 The male lizard usually bites the neck of the female lizard to support itself during coitus/copulation.
 In addition, the male lizard will produce/secret cellular debris that have scent, which makes the couple be able to locate each other in a colony of lizards.
 Moreover, this debris prevent the male lizard from sliding during mating.